 Casablanca possesses the only greyhound track in Africa; Irish-bred greyhounds race there regularly and the best time to watch them is in the evening (racing on Mondays and Thursdays).
 The city extends along the sea where you can discover a succession of beaches and swimming pools, frequently using seawater.
 It is very popular with the inhabitants of Casablanca on weekends who go there to stroll and watch the sun go down from the terraces of its numerous cafés.
 Continuing northwards up the coast, you come to Mohammedia, an up-and-coming seaside resort which has a marina, a golf course and luxury hotels.
 About 20km further on, you arrive in Bouznika, its superb beaches have made this seaside complex one of the most reputable on the Atlantic coast; in particular, the Dar Bouazza beaches have become the new "El Dorado" of the Casablanca suburbs for beach clubs.
 Thalassotherapy and Balneotherapy centres have been available in hotels and other establishments of Casablanca for a long time - let yourself be pampered by the refined care based on ancestral recipes given there.

 The Kenzi Tower is in the centre of Casablanca.
-This luxury hotel offers a view of the Hassan II Mosque and the sea beyond from its rooms and the Sens restaurant on floor 27.
+This luxury hotel offers impressive views of the Atlantic and the city.